HL7/case-reporting/input/pagecontent/ersd_jurisdictions_codesystem_configuration.md

 From your command line terminal, navigate to the root directory of the CQF-Tooling repository and type the following command:

 ```
-mvn exec:java -Dexec.args="-JurisdictionsXlsxToCodeSystem -pts=C:/Users/me/aphl-ig/input/vocabulary/codesystem/sources/rckms-jurisdictions.xlsx -op=C:/Users/me/aphl-ig/input/vocabulary/codesystem"
+mvn exec:java -Dexec.args="-JurisdictionsXlsxToCodeSystem -pts=C:/Users/me/case-reporting/input/vocabulary/codesystem/sources/rckms-jurisdictions.xlsx -op=C:/Users/me/case-reporting/input/vocabulary/codesystem"
 ```

 The `-pts` (path to source) argument is the path to where the .csv file is currently located.
 Details of the path will change depending on where the file is stored on the local machine.
-The file should be saved in the  APHL-IG under the `/input/vocabulary/codesystem/sources` folder.
+The file should be saved in the  Case-Reporting IG under the `/input/vocabulary/codesystem/sources` folder.

 The `-op` (output path) argument is the path to where the generated CodeSystem will be placed.
-This must be in the APHL-IG under the `input/vocabulary/codesystem` folder for other IG tools to work properly.
+This must be in the Case-Reporting IG under the `input/vocabulary/codesystem` folder for other IG tools to work properly.

 In the example command above, the actual .csv filename is `rckms-jurisdictions.xlsx`.